asavinov/bistro/README.md

 ## What are other implementation of this approach to data processing?

 The same formal basis has been also used in these projects:
+* Lambdo: https://github.com/asavinov/lambdo - A column-oriented approach to feature engineering.
+Feature engineering and machine learning: together at last!

 * Stream Commandr (2016-2017):
   * Stream Commandr Engine: https://github.com/asavinov/sc-core
   * Stream Commandr HTTP REST Server: https://github.com/asavinov/sc-rest